prem30488/C2CUDATranslator/README.md

 B.1 Getting Started B.1.1 Input and Output of C2CUDATranslator

-Input.file - input to translator (C File) Output.file - output of the translator (CUDA File)
+Input.file - input to translator (C File) Output.file - output of the translator (CUDA File)

 First, copy C program to input.le and run the translator.
 After running the translator copy CUDA code that has been converted or copy content of output.file.
 Put them in CUDA project.
 Run the project.
 B.2 C2CUDATranslator input Details B.2.1 Kernel Outlining